SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 ### Use branches {#branches}

+Branches are the key to working on an interview as part of a team.

+As a general rule, avoid committing to the **main** branch—the default branch.
+Instead, update **main** with pull requests from other branches.
+This creates a cleaner record of changes over time.

 Use branches to isolate the feature, bug, or other issue you are working on.
 Commit to the branch as you edit, and then when you are finished making your changes, [create a pull request](#pull-requests) to merge the branch into **main**.

-As a general rule, avoid editing the **main** branch—the default branch.
-Instead, update **main** with pull requests from other branches.
-This creates a cleaner record of changes over time.

 It's also best to avoid creating branches from branches other than **main**—this is a recipe for merge conflicts.